Status Codes Have Stories to Tell

 The 3-digit numbers of HTTP status codes follow a systematic design philosophy.

 This classification was designed in the early 1990s by Tim Berners-Lee, Roy Fielding, and others.
 A simple yet powerful design where just the first digit tells you the general nature of the response.
-These status codes travel over HTTPS-encrypted connections, so only the communicating parties can see them.
+Note that these codes are only as trustworthy as the connection carrying them - without HTTPS/TLS encryption, the entire response, status code included, can be intercepted or tampered with by third parties.

 Summary - Human Stories Behind the Numbers